sidharthpunathil/sidharthpunathil.github.io/content/blog/first.md

 +++
-title = "My first post"
+title = "quote of your life"
 date = "2025-08-18"
 +++

-Time without purpose is a prison.
+— the more you learn the less you know.